AmineDjeghri/awesome-os-setup/docs/tv_setup.md

          - If you want to syncronize everything with IMDB and/or the streaming platforms, you can use these two
            applications:
-             - [IMDB-Trakt-Syncer](https://github.com/RileyXX/IMDB-Trakt-Syncer)a python app to synchronize IMDB ratings, watchlist... with Trakt both ways (You can use it in WSL2, install Google Chrome in WSL2 first)
+             - [IMDB-Trakt-Syncer](https://github.com/RileyXX/IMDB-Trakt-Syncer)a python app to synchronize IMDB ratings, watchlist...)
+You can rate what you watch on IMDB or trakt and run the python app to sync everything.

     Tips :
       - Use Stremio web to configure addons.
 ALl settings & addons will sync between your devices if you use the same account.
       - Order of a list(catalogà in Stremio home is determined by the installation order (except in AIOSteams were you can order them manually).
-      - You can what you watch on IMDB or trakt and run the Chrome extension & python app to sync everything.
+      -
       - If you didn't rate some movies & tv shows, you can add them to history in Trakt to avoid being recommended by the 'AI Search' addon.